9:45 a.m. to 11:00 a.m.

 - Carolyn Lewenberg, Artist in Residence, Metropolitan Area Planning Council, MA

-H2: Real Estate Law for Planners
+H2: Real Estate Law for Planners - PRESENTATION

 Is it an easement or a fee interest?
 Dedication or conveyance?
 The work of planners is closely intertwined with interests in land.
 This session will provide planners with an understanding of real estate law and how a planner's day-to-day work relates to real estate transactions.
 CM: 1.5 Law.